Rosie Wood – E4 DTP PhD Student (since 2020)

 Joining the Group

-Unfortunately, we do not have any openings at the moment.
-But, if you are interested in joining the group, as a PostDoc, PhD, Masters or an Intern, please see here.
+If you are interested in joining the group as a PostDoc, PhD, Masters or an Intern for more details and funding opportunities see here.

 ALUMNI & VISITORS